 These “winners” are out there.
 You just don’t know who they are or when they will show up.

-You have to join the right network marketing company at the right time, before it hits critical mass.
+You must join the right network marketing company at the right time, before it hits critical mass.
 You don’t need to join a start-up company to achieve success, but you want to join the distributor ranks before it hits critical mass.
-Bill Britt joined Amway right before it hit its major momentum and then rode it to success!
+Bill Britt joined Amway right before it hit its major momentum and then he rode it to success for DECADES!
 Of course, he still put in the work and worked the numbers.

-You have to take massive action to succeed in network marketing.
-You need to personally sponsor at least 50 to 100 people to find a few winners who will also take massive action.
+You must take massive action to succeed in network marketing.
+You need to personally sponsor at least 100 to 500 people (in most cases) to find a few winners who will also take massive action.
 This means you need to prospect every day and show business presentations every day.
 You can educate yourself until the cows come home, but it’s only when you apply that knowledge that you will succeed.

 The sooner you can start working in depth in your organization the better.
 This business in built in depth.
 Once you have a decent amount of people personally sponsored, shift your efforts and drive your organization deep.
 That is where the big money will come from.
 That’s also where your long-term security will come from.
 Find five people who want to run with the business and then spend 90% of your time helping their teams.
 Always work at the deepest level in your team, with the newest most excited distributor.

 # 9: Stick with One Company for the Long Haul

 To make it big in network marketing like Bill Britt did, you need to stick with one company for the long haul.
 If you jump ship every couple months (or years) you won’t achieve much success.
 Find a company with a decent compensation plan and great products and be willing to stick with them for at least ten years, preferably 20 or more years.

 # 10: Focus on Your Own Personal Development

 To achieve success in life, and in the business, you must grow.
 You should read books, find mentors, attend seminars, and listen to self-help programs.
 You must focus on life-long education and strive to improve daily.
 Your business will only grow as much as you do.